kashyapdave12/Analytics/README.md

-# GraduateAdmissionPrediction - For dataset and Implementation - Main Branch
+# GraduateAdmissionPrediction: Master Branch - For dataset and Implementation

 This project helps to identify whether or not a student will recieve an admit from the University based on the independent variables - "GRE, TOEFL, SOP, LOR, CGPA, University Ranking and Research Work"